Full CV Abbreviated CV Annual Report Current Publications (.pdf)

 Complex Response of the Forest Nitrogen Cycle to Climate Change

 Climate exerts a powerful influence on biological processes, but the effects of climate change on ecosystem nutrient cycles are poorly resolved.
 While rare, long-term records offer a unique opportunity to disentangle effects of climate from other anthropogenic influences.
-Here we examine the longest and most complete record of watershed nutrient and climate dynamics available worldwide, collected at the Hubbard Brook Experimental Forest in northeastern US.
-We find that climate alone cannot explain the occurrence of a dramatic >90% drop in watershed nitrate export over the past 46 years, despite longer growing seasons and higher soil temperatures.
+In this study the longest and most complete record of watershed nutrient and climate dynamics available worldwide, collected at the Hubbard Brook Experimental Forest in northeastern US, were analyzed.
+We found that climate alone cannot explain the occurrence of a dramatic >90% drop in watershed nitrate export over the past 46 years, despite longer growing seasons and higher soil temperatures.
 We do identify two factors capable of causing the observed change in the nitrogen cycle: altered paths of soil-water flow and lasting effects of historic forest cutting. [see Bernal et al. 2012, Proc.
 National Academy Sci.
 109(9):3406-3411.
 DOI:10.1073/pnas.1121448109]

 I spent much of 2008-2010 in Australia on two fellowships.
 First with the ‘Water for a Healthy Country’ program at CSIRO in Canberra, and the second was a Commonwealth for Environment Research Facilities (CERF) fellowship at the Australian National University (ANU) in Canberra.
 The CERF Fellowship was spent thinking about and developing a strategic plan for a long-term monitoring program in biodiversity and environmental change for Australia.
 This task was accomplished and a brief description can be found in Likens and Lindenmayer (Austral Ecology, 2011).